-If you have a medicinal product on the market in the UK, an application for medicinal product which involves the UK or are developing a medicinal product intended for the UK, read our latest whitepaper on your obligations and some guidance in the event of a 'no-deal' Brexit.
+If you have a medicinal product on the market in the UK, an application for medicinal product which involves the UK or are developing a medicinal product intended for the UK, read our latest whitepaper on your obligations and some guidance in a 'no-deal' Brexit situation.

 EU Drug Registration Procedures